 Redirect Types Explained

 Choosing the right HTTP status code is critical for SEO.
-It tells search engines (like Google) and browsers how to handle the redirected content.
+It tells search engines and browsers how to handle redirected content.

 301 Moved Permanently

 This is the standard redirect for SEO.
-It passes 95-99% of "link juice" (ranking power) to the new URL.
-Browsers will cache this redirect aggressively.
+It passes most ranking power to the new URL and browsers cache it aggressively.

 - • Migrating a domain permanently